GNOME/librsvg/doc/migrating.md

 id)`](method.Handle.render_cairo_sub.html) — respectively, to
 render the whole document, and to render a single \"layer\" from it.
 Both functions assumed that the SVG document was to be rendered at its
-\"natural size\", or to the size overriden with [method@Rsvg.Handle.set_size_callback].
+\"natural size\", or to the size overridden with [method@Rsvg.Handle.set_size_callback].
 Since the Cairo context can already have an affine transform applied to it, that transform can further change the size of the rendered image.